Responsive design has taken over today’s email layouts so implement these top ten tips and prove to your users that you are a layout master!

 - The Jobsis Phenomenon.
 Daan Jobsis is a designer who discovered a very weird effect during image compressions in Photoshop: Take any image, resize it to 200%, compress it to 25% of the original quality, resize it back to 100% in the browser and the resulting image file size will be smaller and fully optimized for high DPI displays because it retains its doubled pixel density.
 Strange, but handy!

-Responsive email design continues to evolve and the brands riding the wave’s crest will be the ones obtaining the best metrics!
+Responsive web design services continues to evolve and the brands riding the wave’s crest will be the ones obtaining the best metrics!

 Are you ready for a smarter way to engage with your customers?